Freight and Logistics

 Freight generated through domestic economic activity is predominately moved through the land transport network (road and rail) and coastal shipping.
 Over 75 per cent of non-bulk domestic freight is currently carried on roads.

 Continuing growth in freight volumes has given rise to a range of increasingly complex challenges for the Australian community.
-In recognition of this all levels of government and industry have agreed on the need to apply a national focus and effort to deliver a streamlined, integrated and multimodal transport and logistics system, capable of efficiently moving freight throughout Australia.
+In recognition of this all levels of government and industry have agreed on the need to apply a national focus and effort to deliver a streamlined, integrated and multimodal transport and logistics system, capable of efficiently moving freight through our international gateways and domestically.

 Air freight makes up a small but important part of Australia's overall freight task and is predominantly used to transport high-value and time-critical good such as parcels and seafood.
 Airports have become a part of multi-modal transport hubs.
 As road and rail links to airports improve, airports with large areas of available adjacent land are able to capitalise and develop as national or regional freight nodes.
 This has been supported by the growth in air freight, where manufacturers of high value, low-density products trade-off the savings in inventory costs for costs of using air travel more frequently.
 The use of air freight as a means of transport is therefore on the increase.